JuliaGraphs/Graphs.jl/docs/src/first_steps/paths_traversal.md

 In addition, the following information may be populated with the appropriate arguments to `dijkstra_shortest_paths`:

 - `state.predecessors` holds a vector, indexed by vertex, of all the predecessors discovered during shortest-path calculations.
 This keeps track of all parents when there are multiple shortest paths available from the source.
-- `state.pathcounts` holds a vector, indexed by vertex, of the path counts discovered during traversal.
-This equals the length of each subvector in the `state.predecessors` output above.
+- `state.pathcounts` holds a vector, indexed by vertex, of the number of shortest paths from the source to that vertex.
+The path count of a source vertex is always `1.0`.
+The path count of an unreached vertex is always `0.0`.
+- `state.closest_vertices` holds a vector of all vertices in the graph ordered from closest to farthest.